 Acne is a fact of life; almost 80% of people between the ages of 11 and 30 will have had acne at some point in their lives.

 And with acne comes the risk of leaving acne scars behind.
 These acne scars can persist on a person’s skin (not to mention face) and affect the self-confidence of many patients.
 One common type of acne scar is the atrophic or depressed acne scar.

-Resurfacing procedures such as the Fractional CO2 Laser aims to reduce acne scarring by levelling out the depression.
+Fractional CO2 Laser is just one of many skin resurfacing procedures used to reduce acne scarring by levelling out the depression.

 In the case of the Fractional CO2 Laser, it delivers laser energy in a “fractionated” or “pixellated” manner – a grid of light is beamed into the deep layers of skin while at the same time leaving pockets of skin untouched.

 You can expect a downtime of up to a week, sometimes more, depending on individual healing.

 The light energy from the Fractional CO2 Laser creates tiny openings on your skin, reaching into the dermis level to break up fibrous tissue.
 In response, your skin then repairs these openings by pushing out damaged and uneven skin with healthier, even skin tone.

 This pushing out of damaged skin is the resurfacing act in itself; this means you will experience skin flaking during the recovery process.
 Out with the old, in with the new.